apache/mesos/docs/reservation.md

 We now have 8 CPUs and 4096 MB of RAM reserved for `ads` on this slave.

 __CAVEAT:__ In order to modify a static reservation, the operator must drain and
-            restart the slave with the new configuration specifed in the `--resources` flag.
+            restart the slave with the new configuration specified in the `--resources` flag.

 __NOTE:__ This feature is supported for backwards compatibility.